 With federated sharing in Exchange Server 2013, users can share information with recipients in external federated organizations.
 This includes sharing their free/busy (also known as calendar availability) information for scheduling purposes or, depending on the nature of the business relationship, sharing more detailed calendar information.
-Users can also share their contacts with these external recipients.
 To learn more about federation sharing, see Sharing.

 Estimated time to complete this task: 1 hour.

 Procedures in this topic require specific permissions.
 See each procedure for its permissions information.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

 A federation trust establishes a trust relationship between an Exchange 2013 organization and the Azure Active Directory authentication system and is a requirement for federated sharing.